gilbox/react-stateful-stream/README.md

     }

-`@provide` is a 3-arity function which takes *select* and *selectState* for the first two arguments.
+`@provide` is a 3-arity function which takes *select* and *selectEdit* for the first two arguments.
 (The third argument is the component itself)

     @provide(